 High transaction fees.
 Complicated billing structures.
 A lack of transparency around what you’re actually paying for.
 These are just some of the daily frustrations businesses face when dealing with their payment processor, especially when considering the various payment processing fees associated with different systems.

 Optimizing payment processing costs can significantly improve a business's cash flow by ensuring funds are transferred quickly and securely, reducing unnecessary expenses, and enhancing overall financial management.
+This is especially true when you understand what is a payment orchestration and how it enables smarter, more efficient routing between providers.

 Many companies accept these costs as fixed, or worse, they don’t even realize how much they’re overspending.
 The reality is that payment processing costs can be optimized significantly, and in most cases, the changes don’t require a full system overhaul.